MiguelAlcaino/perkbox1/README.md

 ===================

 This is the result of the task 1 of the PerkBox test.
-The system uses an sqlite database stored in `app/Resources/database/database.sqlite`.

 Requirements
 -------------